Phantom (2015 film): Plot

-He and Nawaz travel to Syria via Lebanon, to get in touch with the fighters of Lashkar-e-Toiba.
+He and Nawaz travel to Syria via Lebanon, to get in touch with the fighters of Lashkar-e-Taiba.
 There, Daniyal is held captive by the L-e-T and is forced into revealing the purpose of killing Sajid Mir and David Headley, on camera.
 The chief of L-e-T in Syria tries his best to send the video of Daniyal's confession to ISI, but the war-torn situation of Syria has led to a mass disruption of communication networks.
 Nawaz, with her team of soldiers, kills the subordinates of L-e-T, much to the chagrin of Daniyal.
 Subsequently, Daniyal, Nawaz, and the team escape from the clutches of the L-e-T after a bloody gunfight.
 Daniyal manages to kill the Syrian chief of L-e-T, just before he is about to send the video to the ISI, and destroys the recordings.
 Frustrated after an agent discovers Brody and learns of the ploy, the ISI kills the Indian Consulate General of Jordan, Mr. Rajan Sampath, in a gas explosion, similar to the killing of Sajid Mir, as a revenge attack.
 The RAW chief Roy reprimands Daniyal for unnecessarily killing someone who was not meant to be killed and asks him to call off the mission.
 Nawaz encourages Daniyal to carry on the mission to avenge the 2008 Mumbai Attacks by killing the direct people who orchestrated the whole mission.
 She offers to take him and herself to Pakistan.

 Daniyal and Nawaz go to Pakistan to take down the last two perpetrators, Sahabuddin Umvi and Haaris Saeed.
 There, they make plans of killing Saeed with the help of a local restaurant owner and RAW agent Khalid, by an explosive planted in the mic used during his public rally.
 However, their plan fails, leading Daniyal to pursue Saeed in a car and shoot him dead, also causing an explosion.
 Umvi is killed with the help of a nurse Amina Bi, a mother who lost her militant son in a suicide attack, who replaces his regular medicine with poison, later shooting herself after the police find her at her home.

 With the Pakistani army and ISI pursuing them, Daniyal and Nawaz make their way to the coast to escape through the Arabian Sea.
 Their accomplices get caught and interrogated for information or are killed.
 While they are escaping on a boat, the Pakistani military finds out about it and sends patrol boats to apprehend them.
 While hiding in the waters with Nawaz, Daniyal gets shot by the military and dies.
 Nawaz later gets rescued by the Indian Navy, after they leave.
 Later, she goes to the Taj Hotel in Mumbai, where she meets a tea seller who was giving tea for free as his son, who was a waiter in the hotel and was killed by the terrorists in attacks, has now been avenged as Daniyal killed them.
 She buys two cups of tea from him, fulfilling a promise earlier made to Daniyal.